Frequently Asked Questions (FAQ) about the Income Tax on Rentals

 If you want us to pay this fine for you, we will charge 50,00 Euros + VAT, despite the amount of the fine.
 So, as you can see, it is very important that you pay on time.

 7. I pay every year Income Tax for Non Residents (form 210).
 Does this cover the tax due for the rental incomes?
 No. If you have been filing an annual declaration with the form 210, always paying a similar amount, you have NOT been declaring the rental incomes, but paying a fixed amount on a “deemed” income, just for the fact of being Non Resident and owning a property in Spain.
-The rental incomes must be declared quarterly (if there have been incomes in that specific quarter) and obviously the amount will always be a percentage on the profit (19%).
-However, you will never pay tax twice for the same period, i.e. when you do your Annual Income Tax Declaration, you will pay only for the days that the apartment was not rented out, if any, because you have already paid for the rental incomes in the quarterly declarations.
+However, you will never pay tax twice for the same period, i.e. when you do your Annual Income Tax Declaration, you will pay only for the days that the apartment was not rented out, if any.

 8. I have not received the electricity and water bills yet.
 Can I deduct an approximate amount?
 No. According to the Tax authority you can only deduct the electricity and water bills once you have received them.
 And remember that Residents in Non EU countries (except Norway and Iceland) can NOT deduct any expense.